jsencinas/dev/README.md

 *bluez bluez-utils blue-man

 # Yay
-Yay is an AUR helper and Pacman wrapper for Arch Linux **Installation**
+Yay is an AUR helper and Pacman wrapper for Arch Linux.<br>
+**Installation**
 ```
 cd